 Angelina College negotiates articulation agreements with four-year higher education institutions to facilitate the transfer of AC credits to the four-year institution toward a bachelor's degree.
-Interested students should consult with the Office of Student Success and Inclusion to learn about specific articulation agreements.
+Interested

 Army Reserve Officers' Training Corps (AROTC)

 The Army Reserve Officers' Training Corps (AROTC) offers many unique opportunities for both male and female students.
 ROTC normally is a four-year program; the basic course being conducted during the first two years of college, and the advanced course being conducted during the last two years.
 In order to qualify for the advanced course, credit must be received for the basic course.
 Through a cooperative agreement between Angelina College and Stephen F. Austin State University, AC students may earn ROTC credits applicable to the four-year program.